Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 Some people have a more purist philosophy on how nootropics are classified.
 They stick to the original criteria outlined by Dr Giurgea to determine whether or not a compound is considered a nootropic.
 Anything that doesn’t meet these criteria, such as something that has some toxicity or lacks cortical/subcortical modulation, is considered a “smart drug”, but not a nootropic.

-“Smart Drugs” is the umbrella classification of any compound that improves learning and memory, without the requirement that it have protective or non-toxic effects.
+“Smart Drugs” is the umbrella classification of any compound that improves learning and memory, without the requirement that it has protective or non-toxic effects.

 Nootropics That Fit the Traditional Criteria